 - Use Restrictions – This section outlines how the customer is restricted from using the application – including sub-licensing, hacking, reverse engineering, or otherwise using your SaaS for illegal operations.
 There should be no exceptions to this section, and you should clearly lay out what your customer is NOT allowed to do.

-- Intellectual Property Rights – Your customer is using your intellectual property, which is the SaaS itself, and you may be taking inventory of some of theres.
+- Intellectual Property Rights – Your customer is using your intellectual property, which is the SaaS itself, and you may be taking inventory of some of theirs.
 This section should outline who owns what intellectual property, and what rights are being licensed over.
 Some customers may mistakenly think that they are purchasing a “work for hire” – which signs over the intellectual property rights to your SaaS.
-You want to make sure that it is abundantly clear that you are a SaaS platform, and you’re merely licensing the software – not giving them title to it.
+You want to make sure that it is abundantly clear that you are a SaaS platform, and you’re merely allowing access to the software – not giving them title to it.

 - Indemnification – This section is sometimes negotiated, and outlines how you and the customer are indemnifying each other from contract breaches and third party claims.
 Different types of entities have different requirements for indemnification.
 Stand firm in what you are indemnifying your customer for, and what they are indemnifying you for – including any potential suits because of their negligence.